nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire/part-2.md

 p.stream()
 ```

-To test it, simply launch and instance of the docker image:
+To test it, simply launch and instance of the challenge's docker image:

 ```
 $ docker run --rm -p 8080:8080 picoctf2022-solfire